chicks/sugarcrm/lib/sugarcrm/extensions/README.txt

-# Include your monkey patch files here, as simple *.rb files.
-Here is an example of a monkey patch:
+# Include your extension files here, as simple *.rb files.
+Here is an example of an extension:

 SugarCRM::Contact.class_eval do
   def self.ten_oldest